mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-03-monday_afternoon_metaphlan_and_kitome.md

 What is the script doing?
 Spend five minutes trying to work out for yourself, then ask ChatGPT for a detailed explanation.

-Compare and contrast the krona plots for each sample produced by kraken and metaphlan.
+Compare and contrast the krona plots for each sample produced by kraken and MetaPhlAn.
 Write a brief text-based report on this.

 ---